robertopreste/apybiomart/docs/usage.rst

 apybiomart can be used in a project with a simple import::

     import apybiomart
-    # or use an alias for simplicity
-    import apybiomart as apy

 The main purpose of the package is to perform queries on BioMart (either synchronously or asynchronously), however users may first need to explore the available marts, datasets, attributes and filters.